sampsyo/home/_drafts/flash.md

     [flatgfa-post]: {{site.base}}/blog/flatgfa.html
 ---
 I have been working on [an efficient toolkit for pangenomics, called FlatGFA][flatgfa-post].
-Relative to other pangenomics tools like [odgi][], FlatGFA has essentially one trick: a zero-copy data format.
+Relative to other pangenomics tools like [odgi][], FlatGFA has only one trick: a zero-copy data format.
 The in-memory data format is identical to the on-disk format, so FlatGFA can skip all serialization and deserialization costs;
 opening a file consists of an [mmap(2)][mmap].